 If you want to install django CMS into an existing project, or prefer to configure django CMS by hand, rather than using the automated installer, see How to install django CMS by hand and then follow the rest of the tutorials.

-Either way, you'll be able to find support and help from the numerous friendly members of the django CMS community, either on our mailinglist or IRC channel #django-cms on the irc.freenode.net network.
+Either way, you'll be able to find support and help from the numerous friendly members of the django CMS community, either on our Discourse forum or our Slack group.